Amarkr1/PRISM/README.md

 Link to the paper - [PRISM](https://openreview.net/forum?id=UpJMAlZNuo)

-Our code will be available upon acceptance.
+Our code will be available upon acceptance of the paper.